The Association Of Beach And Shag Club D.J.’s

 No individual may hold more than one (1) office at the same time.

 Section 3 – Removal From Office

-Any officer may be removed from his or her office by a majority vote of the members present at a regular meeting where a quorum exists, following a recommendation for such a recall vote by the Executive Board.
+Any officer may be removed from his or her office by a majority vote of the members present at a general membership meeting where a quorum exists, following a recommendation for such a recall vote by the Executive Board.

-If an officer dies, resigns or is removed from their position, the Executive Board may or may not decide to name a replacement to serve out the remainder of that individual’s term.
+If an officer dies, resigns or is removed from their position, the Executive Board may decide to name a replacement to serve out the remainder of that individual’s term.

 Article 5 – The Executive Board

 A. The Executive Board shall consist of the five current officers, the immediate Past President, and three other active members who have been nominated by the current President and approved by the majority of the other members of the Executive Board.

 B. No one (1) individual shall hold more than one position on the Executive Board.